Stratego: Legends: Forces of Evil

-A un-dead race which feeds on war and destruction, the Manes are composed of Vampires, Skeletons, and Zombies, with a few other kinds of pieces as supplement.
+An undead race that feeds on war and destruction, the Manes are composed of Vampires, Skeletons, and Zombies, with a few other kinds of pieces as supplements.
 They were part of the original forces of evil.
 The word "Mane" comes from the Roman word, which referred to the souls of the dead.
 Many Manes receive terrain bonuses from marshes.
 Their magic involves resurrecting their kind, and destruction of others.
 According to the rule book, the Manes are "led by a race of dragonoids".
 By this logic, one can infer that Oppolifnas is their leader.
 Red is the front side color of the Manes.